MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 Optimize your database queries by rewriting, reordering, or restructuring them to improve their efficiency.
 Use query optimization techniques such as index hints, query caching, and query plan analysis.
 Here are some techniques and considerations for optimizing database queries:

-**Rewrite queries.** Review and analyze complex queries to identify opportunities for rewriting them in a more efficient way.
+- *Rewrite queries.* Review and analyze complex queries to identify opportunities for rewriting them in a more efficient way.
 You should consider restructuring the query logic, eliminating redundant operations, or simplifying the query syntax.

-Avoid N+1 query problem.
-Minimize the number of round-trips to the database by using joins and batch fetching to retrieve related data efficiently.
+- *Avoid N+1 query problem.* Minimize the number of round-trips to the database by using joins and batch fetching to retrieve related data efficiently.

-**Reorder joins.** The order in which tables are joined can affect query performance.
+- *Reorder joins.* The order in which tables are joined can affect query performance.
 Evaluate the query execution plan and consider rearranging the join order to minimize the number of rows involved in each join operation.

-**Use index hints.** Index hints allow the database engine to specify the use of specific indexes for query execution.
-By analyzing query execution plans and understanding the data access patterns, index hints can be utilized to guide the optimizer in selecting the most appropriate indexes for efficient data retrieval.
+- *Use index hints.* Index hints allow the database engine to specify the use of specific indexes for query execution.
+Index hints guide the optimizer in selecting the most appropriate indexes for efficient data retrieval.

-**Cache queries.** Implementing query caching can improve performance by storing the results of frequently executed queries in memory.
+- *Cache queries.* Implementing query caching can improve performance by storing the results of frequently executed queries in memory.
 It avoids the need for redundant execution of the same query and reduces the overhead associated with query processing.

-**Optimizing locking.** Efficient locking strategies can enhance query performance and concurrency.
+- *Optimize locking.* Efficient locking strategies can enhance query performance and concurrency.
 Avoid unnecessary or restrictive lock hints in queries, and apply optimized locking mechanisms provided by the database system.
 Analyze and adjust isolation levels as required to balance data consistency and query performance.

-**Monitor and tune.** Regularly monitor query performance metrics such as execution time, resource utilization, and query throughput.
+- *Monitor and tune.* Regularly monitor query performance metrics such as execution time, resource utilization, and query throughput.
 Use database profiling tools and monitoring functionalities to identify poorly performing queries and areas for optimization.
 Evaluate and fine-tune query execution plans based on collected performance data.
 Analyze query execution plans and WAIT STATS to identify potential bottlenecks and optimize query performance.

 ### Optimize indexes